New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Research Challenges and Future Works

 \subsection{Delay Doppler Channel Exploitation for ISAC}

 As discussed in \cite{yuan2021integrated}, the delay and Doppler parameters associated with the sensing channel were reused for OTFS communication channel prediction, where all targets of interest are identical to the communication users.
 However, this is not always the case.
 Depending on the scenario, only part of the targets in the area of coverage may be UEs.
-Therefore, a fundamental question is how much information we can glean from the sensing channel for inferring the communications channel.
-As a first step, we need to characterize the similarity between the OTFS communication and sensing channels.
-A natural choice is to use the cross-correlation matrix, where the entries of the cross-correlation matrix reflect the correlation between the sensing targets and the communication reflectors corresponding to different paths.
-Although OTFS modulation offers the opportunity to connect two channels in the same DD domain, new analysis tools and frameworks are still to be developed to further study the exploitation of the sensing channel in OTFS-ISAC systems.
+Therefore, fundamental question arises: how much information can we glean from the sensing channel to infer the communications channel?
+The first step involves characterizing the similarity between the OTFS communication and sensing channels.
+A natural choice is to use the cross-correlation matrix, where its entries reflect the correlation between sensing targets and communication reflectors corresponding to different paths.
+Although OTFS modulation offers the opportunity to connect both channels in the same DD domain, new analysis tools and frameworks still need to be developed to further study the exploitation of the sensing channel in OTFS-ISAC systems.